UbiquityRobotics/ubiquity_main/hardware_architecture.md

 # Ubiquity Hardware/Software Architecture

-The key insight with the Ubiquity hardware and software architecture is to support ROS -- Robot Operating System.
+The two key requirements of the Ubiquity hardware and software architecture are:

+* it *MUST* be totally ROS (Robot Operarting System) centric, and

+* it must support easy replacement of the main processor boad.

-Currently, ROS only runs under some Ubuntu base Linux distribution.
+At this point in time, ROS only runs under a Ubuntu release of Linux.
-The Indigo release runs will under the
-Ubuntu 14.04LTS Ubuntu release.
+The Indigo release runs will under the 14.04LTS Ubuntu release.

-A necessary consequence of ROS only running on a Ubuntu Linux release, is that is must run on some sort of significant SBC -- single board computer.
+Only two processor architectures that support Ubuntu releases are IA32/AMD64 processor archictecture and the ARM7 processor architecture.
+Thus, whatever main compuation board is used, must have one of these three processor architectures running on it.
+Realistically, most people are using AMD64 in preference to IA32 these days, so the architectures are AMD64 and ARM7.

+For the AMD64 architecture, the standand de

-This can be an x86 laptop, some sort mini/nano/pico/mobile-ITX motherboard, or some flavor of ARM SBC, like the Raspberry Pi, Banana Pro, Beagle Bone Black, etc.
+The standard form factors for main processor boards are laptops and SBC's (Single Board Computers.)
+The IA32/AMD64 This can be an x86 laptop, some sort mini/nano/pico/mobile-ITX motherboard, or some flavor of ARM SBC, like the Raspberry Pi, Banana Pro, Beagle Bone Black, etc.